silnrsi/font-arab-tools/README.md

 Tools and data shared by a number of Arabic script font projects

-## How to use psfgenftml
+## How to use absgenftml

-While the program can generate a number of different ftml test documents, each run of psfgenftml creates one FTML file.
+While the program can generate a number of different ftml test documents, each run of absgenftml creates one FTML file.
 The particular content included is determined by the `-t` option, and the name of the output file is provided on the command line.

-Excerpts from running `psfgenftml --help`, with comments:
+Excerpts from running `absgenftml --help`, with comments:

 ```
-usage: psfgenftml [-h] [-i INPUT] [--langs LANGS]
+usage: absgenftml [-h] [-i INPUT] [--langs LANGS]
                   [--rtl] [--norendercheck] [-t TEST] [-s FONTSRC]
                   [--scale SCALE] [--ap AP] [--xsl XSL]
                   ifont [output]